Rita Hayworth: The Love Goddess

 Rita Hayworth: The Love Goddess is a 1983 American made-for-television biographical film directed by James Goldstone.
 Based on the 1977 biography Rita Hayworth by John Kobal, it deals with real events in the life of actress Rita Hayworth from 1931 to 1952.
 It was broadcast by CBS on November 2, 1983.

 Plot

-Under the direction of an abusive husband and against the wishes of her father, shy young dancer Rita Cansino rises to the top of Hollywood as Columbia Pictures contract player Rita Hayworth.
-Her confidence and boldness grows as she becomes one of the top movie actresses and "pinup girl" in the world.
-However, happiness continues elude her in unhappy marriages, alcoholism, and an intense, spiteful relationship under the studio's tyrannical leader Harry Cohn.
+Under the direction of an abusive husband and against the wishes of her father, young dancer Rita Cansino rose to the top of Hollywood as Columbia Pictures contract player Rita Hayworth.
+Her confidence and boldness increased as she rose to become one of the world's leading movie actresses and iconic figures.
+However, happiness continues to elude her in unhappy marriages, alcoholism, and an intense, spiteful relationship under the studio's leader Harry Cohn.

 Historical inaccuracies

 Although based on a biography, several other biographies about Hayworth's life released in subsequent years have expanded the details known of Hayworth's background that were available at the time of the film.
 In 1989, author Barbara Leaming released the authorized biography If This Was Happiness: A Biography of Rita Hayworth after writing an authorized biography for her second husband Orson Welles.
 Hayworth's daughter Yasmin Aga Khan, former co-star Glenn Ford and his son Peter, and several others have also spoke of the difficulties Hayworth faced.
 As a result, several of the film's details have been rendered inaccurate from these revelations.